adaptui/react/docs-templates/disclosure.md

 # Disclosure

-Accessible Disclosure component that controls visibility of a section of content..
+Disclosure component that controls visibility of a section of content..
 It follows the
 [WAI-ARIA Disclosure Pattern](https://www.w3.org/TR/wai-aria-practices/#disclosure)
 for it's
 [accessibility properties](https://www.w3.org/TR/wai-aria-practices/#wai-aria-roles-states-and-properties-8).